top of page

 That concluded our paranormal investigation, and we all bid farewell to whatever spirits may have joined us.
 We ascended to the upper decks, and it was back to the land of the living.
 The Grey Ghost Project is currently hosting nighttime investigations on weekends.
 It’s three hours and includes plenty of walking, so ensure you’re ready to be active.
 If you’re searching for a unique way to explore The Queen Mary, I recommend this experience.
 None of the other tours offer this level of interaction.

-I was also informed that I would get access to the footage of our investigation and previous ones so that I could review and study them.
-I was told it would take a little over a month before it was ready, and I would be notified by email.
+I was also informed that I would get access to the footage of our investigation and previous ones to review and study them.
+I was told it would take approximately a month before it was ready, and I would be notified by email.
 I learned many fascinating details while participating in The Grey Ghost Project and enjoyed immersing myself in a paranormal adventure.

 I will be back, and now that my daughter has moved to Long Beach, I can visit her when I'm here.
 I think the next adventure here will be the 57 Ghosts Seance.
 This immersive experience brings you face-to-face with the spirited past of this historic and haunted ship.
 Guests will witness and participate in a supernatural séance where anything can happen!